scalabli/yadig/docs/quickstart.rst

 Dynamic web applications also need static files.
 That's usually where the CSS and JavaScript files are coming from.
-Ideally your web server is configured to serve them for you, but during development Flask can do that as well.
+Ideally your web server is configured to serve them for you, but during development Citus can do that as well.
 Just create a folder called :file:`static` in your package or next to your module and it will be available at ``/static`` on the application.